Mojo struct

 Returns:

-A column-major Layout with the specified shape
+Self: A col-major Layout with the specified dimensions and computed strides.

 row_major